kevinboone/epub2txt2/README.md

 ## Building and installing

-`epub2txt` is alaready available for a number of Linux distributions, but to get the latest version it is usually best to build from source.
+`epub2txt` is already available for a number of Linux distributions, but to get the latest version it is usually best to build from source.
 This should be straightforward if `gcc` and `make` are installed.